JMeerwald/ehri-de-test/content/ehri-de-services.en.md

 ---

 {{< intro >}}
-Below you will find an overview of the innovative services EHRI-DE provides for users:
+Below you will find an overview of the innovative services the EHRI-DE partners provide for users:
 {{< /intro >}}